 FEDERAL AWARD INFORMATION

-Program Performance Period: Proposed programs should be completed between March 2022 to March 2023 for the 1st cycle and June 2022 and June 2023 for 2nd cycle.
+Program Performance Period: Proposed programs should be completed between April 2023 to March 2024.

 - Applicants must be alumni of a U.S. government-funded exchange program (https://alumni.state.gov/list-exchange-programs) or a U.S. government-sponsored exchange program.